Skip Navigation

 National Maternal and Child Oral Health Resource Center, Association of State and Territorial Dental Directors.
 2024.
 Making a pitch for introducing oral health issues to MCH director or Title V coordinator.
 Washington, DC: National Maternal and Child Oral Health Resource Center, 1 p.

-Annotation: This document provides information for crafting a pitch (a brief, persuasive speech to spark interest in an organization, project, idea, or product that is succinct while conveying meaningful information, aimed at delivering information) to introduce issues to a maternal and child health (MCH) director or Title V coordinator.
-The document provides an overview of a pitch, lists steps to follow to produce a good pitch, and provides a sample pitch that can be modified to fit specific needs.
+Annotation: This document provides information for crafting a pitch to introduce issues to a maternal and child health (MCH) director or Title V coordinator.
+It provides an overview of a pitch, lists steps to follow to produce a good pitch, and provides a sample pitch that can be modified to fit specific needs.
 [Funded by the Maternal and Child Health Bureau]

 Contact: National Maternal and Child Oral Health Resource Center, Georgetown University, Washington, DC 20057, E-mail: [email protected] Web Site: https://www.mchoralhealth.org Available from the website.